moneroguides/monero-guides/content/tutorials/01x04 Using Monero With Enhanced Privacy.md

 ---
 title: "01x04 Using Monero With Enhanced Privacy"
 date: 2022-04-23T14:45:00Z
-image: images/P2Pool - Using monero as Money.png
+image: images/Using Monero With Enhanced Privacy.png
 description: "Practices and ways to enhance your privacy whilst using Monero"
 type: "article"
 layout: "article"